cassxw/Light-Messaging-Project/README.md

-# Light-Based Messaging System
-# with STM Development Boards
+# Light-Based Messaging with STM Development Boards

 ## Overview
 This project explores an innovative approach to data communication using **light signals**.
 By leveraging **STM development boards**, we demonstrate a seamless **embedded system-to-embedded system** messaging system.
 The core objective is to transmit **analog data** - specifically, readings from an onboard potentiometer (POT) sampled via an **ADC**—from a **Transmitter (Sensor Node - SN)** to a **Receiver (Central Node - CN)**.